-We researched over 70 models before buying the best of the best in every price range.
-We then spent more than 80 hours using those devices, one right after the other, and taste-tested all of the resulting waffles.
+We researched over 70 models before buying the best of the best in every price range and then spent over 80 hours using those appliances, one right after the other, and taste-tested all of the resulting waffles.
 This allowed us to thoroughly examine each model's user-friendliness, construction quality, and of course, waffle making ability.

 Analysis and Test Results

-Waffle makers are fairly simple devices but don't let impulsiveness make you snag just any model off of the shelf.
-If you pay attention to a few minor details you can end up with a maker that will churn out just what you are looking for.
+Waffle makers are relatively simple devices — but don't let impulsiveness lead you to snag just any model off the shelf.
+If you pay attention to a few minor details, you can end up with a maker that can churn out exactly what you are looking for.

 Waffle Type: Belgian vs. Traditional

-The first thing to consider when choosing a waffle maker is what type of waffles you want.
-Belgian style waffles are super thick and fluffy and are generally what you would expect when ordering a waffle in a restaurant.
+The first thing to consider when choosing a waffle maker is what type of waffles you like.
+Belgian waffles are super thick and fluffy and are generally what you would expect when ordering a waffle in a restaurant.
 These things soak up butter and syrup like a sponge and bring a decadent pastry kind of feel to your breakfast.
-Some of our favorite Belgian style machines are the Presto FlipSide and the Cuisinart Double Belgian.
+Some of our favorite Belgian style machines are the Cuisinart Double Belgian and the Presto FlipSide.

 Classic style waffles are much thinner than their Belgian counterparts and generally have crispier and crunchier faces.
 These waffles still have fluffy interiors and are much more decadent than store-bought frozen waffles, but lack the pillowy volume of Belgian waffles.
-In our testing, the Breville No-Mess and the Dash Mini Maker Griddle fit into this category of producing great classic style waffles.
+In our testing, the Dash Mini Maker Griddle and the Breville No-Mess produced great classic style waffles.

 To Flip or Not to Flip

-One of the differentiating features you can find in a consumer waffle maker is the ability to flip the waffle in the middle of cooking (think of those large contraptions often seen at hotel breakfasts).
-Rotating the waffle halfway through the cooking process promotes better batter distribution, which leads to more even cooking, and a more satisfying final result.
-Models like the Cuisinart Double Belgian offer this feature, but generally take up much more space than the average kitchen model.
+One of the differentiating features in consumer waffle makers is the ability to flip the waffle in the middle of cooking (think of those large contraptions often seen at hotel breakfasts).
+Rotating the waffle halfway through the cooking process promotes better batter distribution, leading to more even cooking and a more satisfying final result.
+Models that offer this feature, like the Cuisinart Double Belgian, generally take up much more counter space than the average kitchen model.
 The Presto Flipside offers a unique hinged design that allows it to flip on your countertop and then pack up into a very slim profile for storage.

 The Breville No-Mess is the most convenient and adjustable of all the models we tested.
-With seven shade settings, this model offers more adjustability than any other we tested, and both beeps and lights let you know when the waffle is done.
-The Presto Flipside has only an auditory cook timer, but its ability to flip makes it easier to get consistent results.
-While the Dash Mini Griddle Maker lacks any sort of adjustability or timers, we found its heating elements to be quite forgiving, not burning our waffles even when we left them on for too long.
+With seven shade settings, this model offers the most adjustability of any model we tested.
+It has both beeps and lights to let you know when the waffle is done.
+The Presto Flipside has only an auditory cook timer, but its ability to flip makes it easier to attain consistent results.
+The Dash Mini Griddle Maker lacks any sort of adjustability or timers, but we found its heating elements to be quite forgiving.
+It didn't burn our waffles even when we left them on for too long.

 Ease of Cleaning

 Thankfully most waffle makers have dependable non-stick coatings.
 Because of this, the cleaning process typically isn't too tedious — you can generally get away with just wiping the griddle with a damp cloth once it has cooled down, and you're good to go.
-The non-stickiness performance does vary, with some models performing better than others.
-Even so, some of the stickier ones can generally be remedied with some cooking spray.
-Some models even have removable griddles that can be placed in a dishwasher.
+The non-stick coatings vary from model to model, with some performing better than others.
+Even so, some of the stickier ones can generally be remedied with a bit of cooking spray.
+Some models even have removable griddles that are dishwasher-safe.

-The two main sources of messes when cooking with a waffle maker are overflowing batter and excess condensation (luckily, most non-stick grates work well enough to avoid any stuck-on and burnt batter catastrophes).
-Usually, through trial and error, you can solve the overflowing batter problem to find the exact amount of batter for your maker/batter combo, but some models still tend to spill no matter what you do.
+Overflowing batter and excess condensation are the two main sources of messes when cooking with a waffle maker.
+(Luckily, most non-stick grates work well enough to avoid any stuck-on and burnt batter catastrophes.)
+With some trial and error, you can usually solve the overflowing batter problem by finding the exact amount of batter for your maker, but some models still tend to spill no matter what you do.
 Similarly, some models create a lot of condensation that can leave a puddle on your counter, while others do not.

-If you're one that is particularly not a fan of excess condensation, the Oster Flip offers a removable drip tray to prevent puddles on your countertop.
+If you're really not a fan of excess condensation, the Oster Flip offers a removable drip tray to prevent puddles on your countertop.
 No machine deals better with overflowing batter than the Breville No-Mess.
-It has a non-stick reservoir that catches excess batter, making cleanup much quicker and easier.
+It has a non-stick reservoir that catches excess batter, making cleanup much easier and quicker.

-Most Waffle makers only make one waffle at a time, and take 4-5 minutes to make a waffle.
-If you're making brunch for a larger family, that creates a bit of a timing issue.
+Most waffle makers only make one waffle at a time, and it generally takes 4-5 minutes to make a waffle.
+That creates a bit of a timing issue if you're making brunch for a larger group.
 The Cuisinart Double Belgian can make two waffles at once while still offering a flippable design that promotes even batter distribution.
 However, it also takes up much more space than most models on the market.
-Square makers can often make four waffles at a time, but usually at the sacrifice of uneven cooking due to their shape.
+Square makers can often crank out four waffles at a time, but usually at the sacrifice of uneven cooking due to their shape.
 The KRUPS GQ502D is the best such model we've found.

-It's an admirable goal to make waffles every morning, and as great as that may sound, that will probably not be the case.
-Because of this, you're likely going to want a waffle maker that can easily be stored out of the way when not in use.
-The Presto FlipSide and the KRUPS GQ502D were two models in particular that we found to make storage quite efficient and easy, and they can lock and stand up vertically.
-In many situations, this can save a lot of precious cabinet space.
+It's an admirable goal to make waffles every morning, but as great as that may sound, it probably won't be the case.
+Thus, you're likely going to want a waffle maker that can easily be stored out of the way when you're not using it.
+The KRUPS GQ502D and the Presto FlipSide were two models in particular that made storage quite efficient and easy.
+They can lock and stand up vertically; in many situations, this can save a lot of precious cabinet space.

 — Max Mutter, Michelle Powell, and Steven Tata